sav-che/TL-2/Authors/Urban, Ignatz {std. Urb.}.md

-> [!cite] BHL link: this entry starts at [page 606](https://www.biodiversitylibrary.org/item/103683#page/616/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 606](https://www.biodiversitylibrary.org/page/33212648) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Urban, Ignatz (1848-1931), German (Westphalian/Prussian) botanist; studied in Bonn 1866 and at the University of Berlin 1866-1869, 1872-1873; student of A. Braun, P. Ascherson, L. Kny; military service 1869-1870; on active service in the Franco-Prussian war 1870-1871 (Reserve officer, Kaiser Alexander Garde-Grenadierregiment); Dr. phil.
 Berlin 1873; teacher at the Pädagogium, Lichterfelde (Berlin) 1873-1878; assistant at the Botanical Garden, Berlin 1878-1883, curator ("Kustos") ib.
-1883-1889; second director and titular professor 1889-1913; Geheimer Regierungsrath 1903; in "retirement" remaining at the Botanical Garden and Museum Berlin-Dahlem, fully dedicating himself to plant systematics, especially the study of the flora of the West Indies; historian of the Berlin Botanical Garden and Museum and initiator of its move to Berlin-Dahlem. (*Urb.*).
+1883-1889; second director and titular professor 1889-1913; Geheimer Regierungsrath 1903; in "retirement" remaining at the Botanical Garden and Museum Berlin-Dahlem, fully dedicating himself to plant systematics, especially the study of the flora of the West Indies; historian of the Berlin Botanical Garden and Museum and initiator of its move to Berlin-Dahlem.
+**Abbreviated name**: *Urb.*

 #### Herbarium and types